SystangoTechnologies/Hapiness/README.md

 User may replace their gmail credentials in the .env file for debugging purpose on local environment.
 However, for production the credentials should be set as environment variables.

+## MongoDB
+Utilize Docker to install your MongoDB database without needing to install MongoDB driver locally.

 ## Technology